cncf/open-community-groups/README.md

-# Fellowship
+# Open Community Groups

-**Fellowship** is an open source events platform for communities and organizations.
+**Open Community Groups** is an open source events platform for communities and organizations.

 ## Contributing